Cycrus/COGNA_Kernel/README.md

 # COGNA

+## Currently not further developed, because of switch to the official Nengo neuro engineering framework.

 <h1>Idea</h1>
   The idea behind COGNA (Cognitive Oriented Generalized Neural Approach) is to emulate basic neurochemical principles from various neurological studies and combine them in one network architecture.